kinode-dao/kit/README.md

 # Create a new project package template:
 uqdev new my_package -p my_package

-# Build the package:
-uqdev build my_package

-# Build the package (along with the UI):
+# Build the package ("--ui" is optional):
-uqdev build-with-ui my_package
+uqdev build my_package --ui

 # Start a fake node, by default, on port 8080:
 uqdev boot-fake-node